If you are not yet using Pinterest as one of your social media platforms, you need to. Why?

-In the past group boards were an important part of a pining strategy.
+In the past, group boards were an essential part of a pining strategy.
 In June 2018, Pinterest announced that pins to group boards might receive less visibility as they are devaluing group boards.
 The reason is that group boards were never intended to be used for traffic.
 Instead, they were to be for collaboration only.
 For example, a bride may invite her wedding planner and friends to pin to one board so they can share ideas for her upcoming wedding.

 Even though many boards are no longer working, some boards that have few contributors and very niched content are still doing very well.
 If you want to try to find some of these boards, you can do so.
 But, keep in mind that many boards are no longer accepting contributors due to these changes.

 One way to find boards you can visit pingroupie and search through the list.
 However, I have found that they are not maintaining that site as well as they have in the past, so it may not be up to date.

 Another way to find group boards is to search for people who pin the content related to your topic.
 To start, search for your topic on Pinterest.
 Then, click on the PEOPLE link.

 Go into that person’s profile and look at their boards.
 Locate one that has multiple people in the circle on the cover – as that indicates; it is a group board.
 Click to open the board and read the description and requirements necessary to become a contributor to the board.

 If you want to be a contributor, make sure you first follow the board.
 Then, you need to follow the board creator.
 Click on the very first image you see under the list of pinners and click the follow button.

 Once you have done that, look through the board description.
 If the board is closed, then you will not want to go any further.
 However, it may also tell you what to do to join the board.
 Follow those steps.

 If you do not see any way to join the board, you can send the owner a message and ask to join.
 Make sure you include a link to your profile and blog and let them know why you would be a good fit.
 Do not take it personally if they say not.
 If they do not know you, they may not allow you to join.